tidymodels/recipes/tests/testthat/_snaps/harmonic.md

         frequency = 1, cycle_size = NA)
     Condition
       Error in `step_harmonic()`:
-      ! cycle_size must have at least one non-NA numeric value.
+      x `cycle_size` must have at least one non-NA numeric value. i It was `NA`.
+      i Only missing values were present.

 ---